manalynx/100-days-of-code/log.md

 3- Done with 47% of building  the quiz website.\
 4- Pushed my updated log to GitHub.

+**Thoughts**:\
-**Thoughts** I did not code much today but I learned so much about accessibility tools.Some of what I learned : \
+I did not code much today but I learned so much about accessibility tools.Some of what I learned : \
 1- Learned more about meta tags.\
 2- role attribute.\
 3- Navigate elements within the webpage.\